THE ABORTION PILL

 In cases when a medical abortion fails to terminate the pregnancy, a surgical abortion will become necessary to complete the abortion.

 If you believe that abortion is the right choice for you then carefully research the clinic you intend to have the procedure performed at; make sure the provider is a licensed medical clinic.
 Find out if a licensed OB/GYN physician will be performing the procedure.
 See what type of after-care, both physical and emotional, they provide, if any.
 Try to speak with someone who has used the services of that provider in order to find out what their experience was like.

 We also recommend STD testing to prevent an active STD infection from spreading.
 You will also want a blood test to find out your blood type.
 If you are Rh-, you will need an injection of Rhogam so there won’t be an effect on future pregnancies.

 CAPS also suggests that you know your legal rights.
 To receive information on patient rights, or on how to learn more about RU-486, please call or schedule an appointment with our professional staff for a confidential consultation at one of our San Diego clinics.
 Your personal health is important to us.

 Contact us to get help.
-All services are Free & Confidential.
+All of our services are free.
+Your privacy matters.